natopedroso/backuper/README.md

 - yes auto config
 - enter on link that will appear (CHECK THE PORT with the one you tunelled)
 - authorize via browser
+- no to advanced
+- yes to confirm
 - done

 ## Put the following code on your config.json file